 When TNCs began expanding in U.S. cities, it was uncertain if this new service would complement transit or detract from ridership growth.
 Several transit agencies partnered with TNCs directly to try and understand the relationship between transit and this new technology.
-The primary motivations for transit agencies to partner with TNCs include demonstrating innovation, increasing mobility for existing and new transit customers, and improving cost efficiency.
+The primary motivation for transit agencies to partner with TNCs include demonstrating innovation, increasing mobility for existing and new transit customers, and improving cost efficiency.
 TNC companies are motivated by attracting new customers and demonstrating efforts to solve local mobility challenges.
-Many of the partnerships with TNCs have been in the form of transit agencies subsidizing TNC trips within a certain area or time of day to fill in transportation gaps.
+Many of the partnerships with TNCs have been in the form of agencies subsidizing TNC trips within a certain area or time of day to fill in transportation gaps.
+Taxi's have also been utilized to provide a cash-only and call-in option.